Meulengracht/MollenOS/README.md

 ### Setting up the toolchain <a name="setting-up-toolchain"></a>
 The only thing you need to get started is a succesfully built toolchain of llvm/clang/lld.
 To help make this easier I have made a fully automated script, which downloads all the neccessary components, and initiates a full build of llvm/lld/clang.
-Make note that two full builds need to run, and that this takes a couple of hours.
-First the llvm/clang/lld setup is built and installed, then the cross-compiler is built afterwards.
+Make note that a full build of llvm/clang/lld need to run, and that this takes a couple of hours.

 Toolchain scripts are located [here](https://github.com/Meulengracht/vali-toolchain).
 You should run the scripts in this order:
 - depends.sh
 - checkout.sh
-- build-clang.sh
 - build-cross.sh

 ### Setting up for OS development <a name="setting-up-devenv"></a>